PuceBaboon/ESP_Power_Save/README.md

    As of 4th July 2017, the program also includes a web server and a data directory (with a fairly substantial JPEG file) for testing.
-   You can connect to the ESP using "http://\<IP ADDRESS\>/" (where "\<IP ADDRESS\>" is the IP address you've assigned to your module, obviously) to have the ESP serve the JPEG image (using a web browser, or wget, or curl).
-The JPEG is approximately 750Kb, so it while take quite a while for the ESP to grab it from SPIFFS, chunk it up and spit it out, giving enough time to measure the current consumption of the ESP while busy and transmitting.
+   You can connect to the ESP (with a web browser, or wget, or curl) using "http://\<IP ADDRESS\>/" (where "\<IP ADDRESS\>" is the IP address you've assigned to your module, obviously) to have the ESP serve the JPEG image.
+The JPEG is approximately 750Kb, so it will take a while for the ESP to grab it from SPIFFS, chunk it up and spit it out, giving enough time to measure the current consumption of the ESP while busy and transmitting.

    If the WiFi is turned off when you submit your query, almost all browsers (and wget and curl) will normally continue to retry for